BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 %}

 #### 1. Discovery
 The designers were not familiar with reproducibility and security review methodologies.
-So we had several calls discussing with the whole team, and spent study time becoming familiar with the subject matter.
+So we had several calls discussing with the whole team, and spent study time to become familiar with the subject matter.
 This was a necessary foundation for then being able to guide an informed design process.

 #### 2. UX plan
 We came up with a plan of how to best approach the redesign process.
 The process was bucketed into three main areas.